-Mario Batali Steps Aside At His Restaurants Amid Sexual Misconduct Allegations
+Mario Batali Steps Aside From His Restaurants Amid Sexual Misconduct Allegations

 In the article, a number of other current and former employees at Batali's restaurants described bullying and lewd behavior.
 Some said they had complicated feelings about Batali, who has also championed a number of women's careers and started a children's education and empowerment foundation.

-Batali did not deny the allegations, and admitted they comport with his past conduct.
+Batali did not deny the allegations, admitting they comport with his past conduct.

 "I apologize to the people I have mistreated and hurt," Batali said in a statement to Eater.
 "Although the identities of most of the individuals mentioned in these stories have not been revealed to me, much of the behavior described does, in fact, match up with ways I have acted.
 That behavior was wrong and there are no excuses.
 I take full responsibility and am deeply sorry for any pain, humiliation or discomfort I have caused to my peers, employees, customers, friends and family."